Prof. Akashdeep Kamra

 14th February 2025

 Our article Nonreciprocity in Magnon Mediated Charge-Spin-Orbital Current Interconversion has been published in Nano Letters.
-Thanks to our Spin+X colleagues in Mainz, especially the Kläui group which lead this project, for the exciting collaboration.
+Thanks to our Spin+X colleagues in Mainz, especially the Kläui group which led this project, for the exciting collaboration.

 3rd February 2025